-The seeds are achenes, which are simple dry fruit that are similar to sunflower seeds and those of other members of the aster family.
+The seeds are achenes, which are simple dry fruit similar to sunflower seeds and those of other members of the aster family.
 An interesting circular seed cluster is formed after the flower petals have fallen.
-For collection, allow the seeds to turn brown and dry on the plant, then remove and spread them out to dry.
-Separate the seeds from the flower heads and store in a cool, dry place.
+Allow the seeds to turn brown and dry on the plant, then remove and spread them out to dry.
+Separate the seeds from the flower heads and store them in a cool, dry place.

 How to Grow

 Melampodium is deer resistant; therefore, it is an excellent choice as a summer bedding plant where deer are a problem.
-The flowers attract butterflies, bees, and other pollinating insects.
-The seeds provide a food source for small songbirds, such as goldfinches.
-Landscape use for this versatile annual is in borders, masses, cutting gardens, and containers.
+The flowers attract butterflies, bees, and other pollinating insects, while the seeds provide a food source for small songbirds, such as goldfinches.
+This versatile annual can be planted in borders, masses, cutting gardens, and containers.
 It contrasts well when planted in the landscape with many other summer annuals.
 The smaller varieties have a more compact growth habit and are excellent additions to annual container combinations.

 Overall, melampodium is a tough annual.
 There are no serious insect or disease problems.
 It is susceptible to powdery mildew in hot, humid climates; therefore, it is important to space the plants properly to allow better air circulation to help prevent infection.